 This MD&A contains certain "forward-looking information".
-All information, other than information pertaining to historical fact, which addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future, including, among other things, the exploration plans and timing thereof for the Tamarack Project (defined below) and announcements of exploration results, estimates in respect of mineral resource quantities, mineral resource qualities, the Company's targets, goals, objectives and plans, the Company's business plans, priorities and budget (including opting into year two of the Tamarack Earn-in Agreement (defined below)), projections in respect of capital expenditures (including, expenditures and the timing associated with those expenditures pursuant to the Tamarack Earn-in Agreement (defined below)), the Company's liquidity and capital resources (including, the expected working capital requirements for the remainder of 2015 and the Company's plans to raise additional capital).
+All information, other than information pertaining to historical fact, which addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future, including, among other things, the exploration plans and timing thereof for the Tamarack Project (defined below) and announcements of exploration results, estimates in respect of mineral resource quantities, mineral resource qualities, the Company's targets, goals, objectives and plans, the Company's business plans, priorities and budget, projections in respect of capital expenditures (including, expenditures and the timing associated with those expenditures pursuant to the Tamarack Earn-in Agreement (defined below)), the Company's liquidity and capital resources (including, the expected working capital requirements for the remainder of 2015 and the Company's plans to raise additional capital and its ability to continue as a going concern beyond December 21, 2015).